 Capacity: 40 litres

-If you’re after an all-singing (or should that be all-pinging) microwave, then look no further.
-Choose from five power settings or use the presets to take away the guesswork.
-Instructions flash up on the display to prompt when needed and there’s a broad range of recipes and cooking charts to navigate different dishes, food types and functions.
-The grill crisped bacon beautifully, while convection produced a perfect Victoria sponge.
+If you’re after an all-singing (or should that be all-pinging) microwave, then look no further than Sharp's latest combination gadget.
+It was by far one of the largest models we tried and came with both a grill and a combination oven inside – perfect if you'll use your microwave for a multitude of cooking tasks.
+With this model, you can choose from five power settings or simply use the presets to take away the guesswork.
+Instructions flash up on the display to prompt you when needed, and there’s a broad range of recipes and cooking charts to navigate you through the preparation of different dishes, food types and functions.
+The grill functionality crisped up some bacon beautifully, while the convection oven produced a perfect Victoria sponge.
 It’s designed either for countertop or as a built-in, but be aware that at 40 litres, it’s a big unit.

 Capacity: 20 litres

-On the other end of the scale, this was the smallest of all the products we tried.
-Yet despite its diminutive stature, it still offers five power settings, an express button which quickly selects 30 secs, 1 min or 1 min 30, and the option to delay start time.
-Ideal for basic use, singles and small families.
+At the other end of the scale, this was the smallest of all the products we tried.
+Despite its diminutive stature, it still offers five power settings, an express button which quickly selects 30 secs, 1 min or 1 min 30, and the option to delay the cooking start time.
+Bang on trend in a visually pleasing shade of copper, this sleek model is ideal for basic use (for example, if you only really want to use your microwave for making porridge in the mornings).
+It comes with a 20-litre capacity, making it ideal for singles and small families.
+A high quality product at a relatively modest price – we're sold!

 Available from Wilko (£70)